 Applying for a Passport at the Post Offices

 If you need to get a passport you can complete this process at your local U.S. post office.
-Keep in mind that the process for getting the post office passport will vary depending on the location of the post office.
+Keep in mind that the process of getting the post office passport will vary depending on the location of the post office.
 However, in general, here are the instructions needed to get a passport at most US postal offices.

-Step 1: Find a U.S. Post Office Passport Service
+Find a U.S. Post Office Passport Service

-First you need to determine where you can get a passport because not all post offices offer passport services.
+First, you need to determine where you can get a passport because not all post offices offer passport services.
 The USPS Find Locations tool lets you search for post office locations near you that offer various services.

 For example, if the location only offers stamp booklets only, rather than ID cards, the tool will let you know this.